Regional Psychiatric Centre

 The Regional Psychiatric Centre is classified as a custodial forensic psychiatry facility (Federal Forensic Hospital) with multiple security levels with a staff of 345, it is located on a 55 acre parcel of land owned by the University of Saskatchewan and opened in 1978.
-It is the only psychiatric hospital in the country with a therapeutic healing program designed for women offenders.
+It is the only psychiatric hospital in Canada with a therapeutic healing program designed for women offenders.

 The centre is the only of its kind affiliated with a university medical school and accredited as a hospital; patients are admitted and discharged by medical staff with senior medical staff and faculty jointly appointed with the university providing for the development of treatment and research programs.
 The centre is one of the residency training locations used by the Psychiatry Program at the University of Saskatchewan College of Medicine.